-- (4) (U/TOUO)-such domestic communication contains information pertaining to an imminent threat of serious harm to life or property.
-Such information may be retained and disseminated to the extent reasonably necessary to counter such threat. - (S/RF) Notwithstanding the above, if a domestic communication indicates that a target has entered the United States, NSA may promptly notify the FBI of that fact, as well as any information concerning the target's location that is contained in the communication.
-NSA may also use information derived from domestic communications for collection avoidance purposes, and may provide such information to the FBI and CIA for collection avoidance purposes.
-NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the Master Purge List (MPL). - (U) Section 6 Foreign Communications of or Concerning United States Persons
+(U) Notwithstanding the above, if a domestic communication indicates that a target has entered the United States, NSA may promptly notify the FBI of that fact, as well as any information concerning the target's location that is contained in the communication.
+NSA may also use information derived from domestic communications for collection avoidance purposes, and may provide such information to the FBI, Central Intelligence Agency (CIA), and National Counterterrorism Center (NCTC) for purposes of collection avoidance.
+NSA may retain the communication from which such information is derived but shall restrict the further use or dissemination of the communication by placing it on the Master Purge List (MPL).

+(U) Section 6 - Foreign Communications of or Concerning United States Persons